irishtek-solutions/kong-konnect-inso/README.md

 ![Private Environment](./images/private-environment.png)

-3. Copy the json in the `Environment Template` section and paste into the private environment
+3. Copy the JSON in the `Environment Template` section and paste into the private environment
 4. The two most important settings to configure would be the `proxy` endpoint as this is the endpoint we will use to test Kong.
-In my example its `http://localhost:8000` as this is the default http endpoint for the proxy.
-This could be the loadbalancer address of the proxy also.
+In my example, it's `http://localhost:8000` as this is the default HTTP endpoint for the proxy.
+This could be the load-balancer address of the proxy also.
 The other is `konnect_access_token`, this is the Personal access token or System Access token which should be obtained from Konnect.

 ![Private environment Example](./images/private-environment-with-ex.png)